borh/natsume-server/README.md

 ## Prerequisites

 `natsume-server` is written in [Clojure](http://clojure.org/), and thus requires a working Java environment to run.
-All development is done on the IcedTea 8 JVM (OpenJDK), though other version 7 should work.
+All development is done on the IcedTea 8 JVM (OpenJDK), though other versions (7) should work.

 A PostgreSQL database is required as well.
-Currently all testing is done on the 9.3 release.
+Currently all testing is done on the 9.4 release.

-`natsume-server` additionally makes use of [MeCab](http://code.google.com/p/mecab/) and [CaboCha](https://code.google.com/p/cabocha/).
+`natsume-server` additionally makes use of [MeCab](https://taku910.github.io/mecab/) and [CaboCha](https://taku910.github.io/cabocha/).

 ### Free-floating jars